xian-network/xian-py/README.md

 1. Estimating stamp costs before broadcasting a transaction
 2. Executing read-only contract functions without spending stamps

-In the payload for a simulated transaction you don't need to specify the following keys:
-- stamps_supplied
-- chain_id
-- nonce

 #### Low-Level Transaction with Transaction Cost Estimation

 ```python